Divorce Services at The Goodman Law Firm

 What are the requirements for filing an absolute divorce in North Carolina?

-To file for an absolute divorce in North Carolina, you and your spouse must have lived separate and apart for at least one continuous year, and one spouse must have resided in the state for six months before filing.
+You and your spouse must have lived separately and apart for at least one continuous year, and one spouse must have resided in North Carolina for six months before filing.

 Do I need to prove fault to get a divorce in North Carolina?